EamonKeane/jenkins-blue/README.md

 helm install --name jenkins --namespace jenkins --wait --values jenkins-values.yaml --values jenkins-jobs.yaml jenkins/
 ```

-# Make a change to your repository
-Touch a file on github.com in your croc-hunter fork to trigger a change to be sent to Jenkins Blue Ocean

 # Login to jenkins
 * Print out jenkins password:
 ```bash